• Skip to primary navigation

 • R1 and R2 are resistors that control timing.

-• They are connected to special pins on IC.
+• They connect to special pins on the IC.

 How formula works: